-Use of proceeds We estimate that we will receive up to approximately \$13.6 million in net proceeds from the sale of common stock in this Offering based on a price of \$ per share of common stock, assuming that the maximum Offering amount is sold, and after deducting the placement agent's commission and estimated Offering expenses payable by us.
+We estimate that we will receive up to approximately \$13.4 million in net proceeds from the sale of common stock in this Offering based on a price of \$10.00 per share of common stock, assuming that the maximum Offering amount is sold, and after deducting the Agent's commission, non-accountable expense allowance and estimated Offering expenses payable by us.
 However, this is a best efforts offering, with no minimum, and there is no assurance that we will receive significant proceeds or enough proceeds to execute our business plan.

-We currently intend to use the net proceeds from the sale of the shares of common stock in this Offering for research and development, working capital needs, capital expenditures, extinguishment of indebtedness, and other general corporate purposes.
+We currently intend to use the net proceeds from the sale of the shares of common stock and warrants in this Offering for research and development, working capital needs, capital expenditures, extinguishment of indebtedness, and other general corporate purposes.
 See "Use of Proceeds" for additional information regarding the intended use of proceeds from the Offering, including information regarding the potential exchange or conversion of certain indebtedness into equity securities in the event we receive a minimum of \$10.0 million in gross proceeds.